rjshap/AutoSharesAPI/user-guide/knowledge-base/how-to-guides/trading-accounts/how-to-create-a-new-trading-account.md

 ### Switching the Account in Mobile Apps

-After switching trading accounts in ETNA Trader Web, perform the same operation in the mobile app.
+After switching trading accounts in AutoShares Web, perform the same operation in the mobile app.
 Go the **Account** tab and then tap on the number of the current trading account.

 ![](../../../../.gitbook/assets/img_0385_iphonexspacegrey_portrait.png)